koichi-murakami/igeant4/README.md

-# Geant4 kernel for Jupytor
+# Geant4 kernel for Jupyter